YabaiTech/YAPM/README.md

    - Manages user registration, login, and session management.
    - Passwords are salted and hashed using secure algorithms (e.g., PBKDF2, bcrypt).
+   - MYSQL database is utilized for storing user credentials as well as a timestamp for last login.

 2. **Encryption Module**